petercheng00/ubuntuOnMBP/README.md

 ## Setup for development environment
-* Dual boot yosemite with ubuntu 14.04 on a macbook pro 11,3
+* Dual boot OS X with ubuntu 14.04 on a macbook pro 11,3
 * 14.10, 15.04, and 15.10 have all worked when starting from scratch, but upgrading between them proves difficult

 ### Things that consistently don't work